interpretml/fastSparse/README.md

 To replicate our experimental results shown in the paper, please go to the [experiments folder](./experiments).

 ## 4. Step Function Visualization
-To reproduce the step function plots shown in the paper, please go to the [visualization folder](./step_function_visualization).
+To reproduce the step function plots shown in the paper, please go to the [step_function_visualization folder](./step_function_visualization).

 ## Citing Our Work ##
 If you find our work useful in your research, please consider citing the following paper: